WMMJ

-WMMJ (102.3 FM), known on air as "Majic 102.3 & 92.7," is a jammin' oldies-leaning urban adult contemporary radio station owned by Radio One in the Washington, D.C. market.
-It is co-owned with WKYS, WOL, WPRS-FM and WYCB and has studios located in Silver Spring, Maryland.
-It is licensed to Bethesda, but its transmitter is located in Tenleytown.
-During the 1960s, '70s and early '80s, the station had been home to the original "progressive rock" formatted WHFS, which later migrated to the higher powered Annapolis, Maryland-based 99.1 frequency.
+WMMJ (102.3 FM), known on air as "Majic 102.3," is an urban oldies-leaning urban adult contemporary radio station owned by Urban One in the Washington, D.C. market.
+It is co-owned with WDCJ, WKYS, WOL, WPRS and WYCB and has studios located in Silver Spring, Maryland.
+It is licensed to Bethesda, but its transmitter is located on the American University campus in Tenleytown.
+During the 1960s, 1970s and early 1980s, the station had been home to the original "progressive rock" formatted WHFS, which later migrated to the higher powered Annapolis, Maryland-based 99.1 frequency.